mmiche/posterSML/README.md

 ### I provide various markdown files which you might be interested in (see main posterSML folder).

 #### Q&A
-A collection of questions which in hindsight I would have liked to have answered when I was a SML newbie.
+A collection of questions which in hindsight I would have liked to be answered when I was an SML newbie.
 As with any answer, the answers I provide reflect my current point of view.
-Other people may see it differently.
+Other people may see things differently.